Trishuli Hydropower Station

 Trishuli Hydropower Station is a peaking run-of-river hydropower station located at Trishuli bazaar of Nuwakot district in Nepal.
-The intake of the plant lies in Rasuwa district.The plant was constructed in 1976 with an installed capacity of 21 MW (7 units, 3 MW each).
-The plant was upgraded to 37 MW.
+The plant was constructed in 1967 with an installed capacity of 21 MW (6 units, 3.5 MW each).
+The plant was upgraded to 24 MW (7 units, 3.5 MW each).
 The project was developed jointly by the Government of India and the Government of Nepal.
 The project cost was INR 140 million.
-The annual energy generation is 304.78 GWh.Nepal Electricity Authority, a government-run organization, owns and operates this plant.
+The annual energy generation is 304.78 GWh.
+Nepal Electricity Authority, a government-run organization, owns and operates this plant.
 Another power station Devighat Hydropower Station is a cascade project to this power station.

 The design flow is 45.66 m3/s and the rated head is 51.4 m.